Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Bregman proximal point method and its approximations

 Comparing \eqref{eq:OMD_original} with \eqref{eq:mirror_prox}, we observe that optimistic mirror descent operates in a similar way as the mirror-prox method, but instead of computing $F(\vz_{k-1/2})$, we reuse the gradient $F(\vz_{k-1})$ from the previous iteration to obtain $\vz_k$.
 Hence, each iteration of this algorithm requires one gradient computation, unlike the mirror-prox update which requires two gradient evaluations per iteration.

-The discussions above view the ``midpoints'' $\{\vz_{k+{1}/{2}}\}_{k\geq 0}$ as the approximate iterates of the BPP method.
+The discussions above view the ``midpoints'' $\{\vz_{k+{1}/{2}}\}_{k\geq 0}$ as the approximate iterates of the Bregman PPM.
 Alternatively, we can also interpret $\{\vz_k\}_{k\geq 0}$ as the approximate iterates in the special setting of unconstrained saddle point problems in the Euclidean setup.
 Such viewpoint was first discussed in \cite{Mokhtari2020a}.
-In this case, the BPP method in \eqref{eq:BPP_inclusion} can be written as the implicit update
+In this case, the Bregman PPM in \eqref{eq:BPP_inclusion} can be written as the implicit update

 while \eqref{eq:OMD_original} leads to the simple update rule